Zeindelf/vtex-shelf-properties/README.md

 // First, initialize VtexUtils.js
 var vtexUtils = new VTEX.VtexUtils();

+// Then, check if you import VtexCatalog.js
+// VTEX.VtexCatalog

-// Initialize constructor passing VtexUtils.js as a param vtexShelfProperties = new VTEX.VtexShelfProperties(vtexUtils, handler);
+// Initialize constructor passing a instance of VtexUtils.js as a param
+// and VtexCatalog.js not initialized
+vtexShelfProperties = new VTEX.VtexShelfProperties(vtexUtils, VTEX.VtexCatalog, handler);
 ```

 ### Instance Params